Tue, Aug 20

 About

-Jes Clark (they/them) is the farmer and weaver at Willow Vale Farm in Stanfordville, NY.
-Jes weaves traditional and contemporary functional pieces and the basket forms created are a result of their conversation with each stick of willow.
-All of their willow is grown without pesticides using regenerative practices and with loving care.
+Jes Clark, the farmer and weaver at Willow Vale Farm in Stanfordville, NY, will lead the workshop.
+Jes's approach involves weaving traditional and contemporary functional pieces, with each basket emerging as a result of a unique conversation with every stick of willow.
+All willow at Willow Vale Farm is grown without pesticides, embracing regenerative practices and loving care.

-Jes has been teaching weaving just since 2018 but has taught hundreds of students ranging from absolute beginners to experienced weavers looking to refine their craft.
-They have taught at the Stowe Basketry Festival, for the Northeast Basketmakers Guild, at the New York Botanical Garden just to name a few, and also privately in one-on-one tutorials.
+Teaching since 2018, Jes has imparted wisdom to hundreds of students, ranging from absolute beginners to experienced weavers refining their craft.
+Their expertise has been shared at prestigious events like the Stowe Basketry Festival, Northeast Basketmakers Guild, and the New York Botanical Garden, among others, including private one-on-one tutorials.

 **This workshop is for those who idenfity as Black, Indigenous, or a Person of Color**